MakeSchool-Tutorials/Makestagram-Swift-V3/Q10-App-Structure/content.md

 # Creating Classes for our View Controllers

-To finish this section, create the source code files for the home and find friends view controllers that we will be working on throughout this tutorial.
-We'll add them to the  *ViewControllers* group to keep this project nicely structured.
+To finish this section, create the source code files for `HomeViewController` and `FindFriendsViewController`.
+We will be working on these two new view controllers throughout this tutorial.
+Add them to the  *View Controllers* group to keep this project nicely structured.

-You should the corresponding source files:
+> [action]
+Create two new source files for each new view controller:
+>
 - `HomeViewController.swift`
 - `FindFriendsViewController.swift`

-You might be wondering why we didn't create a corresponding view controller for our capture photo tab.
+If you are wondering why we didn't create a corresponding view controller for our capture photo tab.
 It's because we'll be using Apple's `UIImagePickerController` to handle taking or uploading a photo for us.

 ## Configuring Custom Classes in Storyboard